 And Moses said to the people, “Fear not, stand firm, and see the salvation of the LORD, which he will work for you today.
 For the Egyptians whom you see today, you shall never see again.
 The LORD will fight for you, and you have only to be silent.”
 (Exodus 14)

-Imagine the experience: You've been freed from slavery in a foreign land, guided by the cloud of God's glory, walked through the parted Red Sea and now stand before a sea of your oppressor’s corpses swept away in the wave of God's wrath.
+Imagine the experience: You've been freed from slavery in a foreign land, guided by the cloud of God's glory, walked through the parted Red Sea and now stand before a sea full of your enemy’s corpses swept away in the wave of God's wrath.
 It’s safe to say that your perception of God has just reached a new level of fear and awe.